-Freeride refers to riding your snowboard in free terrain – it can be a nearby terrain outside the groomed tracks in your local resort, further areas you have to hike to or extreme terrain in the mountains.
+Freeride refers to riding your snowboard in free terrain – it can be a nearby terrain outside the groomed tracks in your local resort, further areas you have to hike to, or extreme terrain in the mountains.

 Freeride snowboarding is mostly associated with riding powder.
-It’s one of the best feelings you can have on snowboard closely related to snowboarding roots in surfing.
+It’s one of the best feelings you can have on a snowboard closely related to snowboarding roots in surfing.

 The best way to start with powder riding is during powder days in resorts, as sometimes there is powder directly on tracks or the nearby terrain is relatively safe for practicing your first powder runs (beware: this doesn’t apply for trees, see below)